 His owes his consistency and rigour to his mentor, but it is his own talents which make his one of today’s culinary greats.
 His cuisine offers unostentatious creativity and presentation along with perfectly-dosed finesse.

 He has refined these attributes with heartfelt conviction at the restaurant Le Pré Catalan which he joined in 1997.
 He is both gifted and imaginative, his cuisine is powerful, colourful and pleasing to the eye, with compelling, pronounced, deliberate flavours.

-In 1999, the restaurant was awarded a second Michelin star in recognition of a culinary genius, a status confirmed the following year when Anton was given the title of ‘Meilleur Ouvrier de France”, saying it was “a childhood dream come true”, wonderful recognition for a professional chef with an exemplary career.
+His culinary genius was recognised in 1999 when the restaurant was awarded a 2nd Michelin star and confirmed the following year when Frédéric Anton obtained the title of “Meilleur Ouvrier de France”, “a childhood dream come true”, a deserving accolade for a professional with an exemplary career.